fatmacann/nodejs-jsnad/04-childprocesses15/README.md

   console.log(`Number of files ${stdout}`);
 });

 ```

-The `exec` function buffers the output and passes it to the callback function (the second argument to exec) as the `stdout` argument there.
-This stdout argument is the command’s output that we want to print out.
-You can use shell also with spawn:

 `exec` işlevi çıktıyı arabelleğe alır ve onu orada `stdout` argümanı olarak geri çağırma işlevine (exec'in ikinci argümanı) iletir.
 Bu stdout argümanı, yazdırmak istediğimiz komutun çıktısıdır.
 shell Spawn ile de kullanabilirsiniz: